Tonhalle-Orchester Zürich: Orchestra history

 The first principal conductor of the Tonhalle-Orchester was Friedrich Hegar, who served from its founding in 1868 through 1906.
 His successor, Volkmar Andreae, served an even longer tenure as chief conductor, from 1906 to 1949, the longest in the orchestra's history, directing around 1,300 concerts with the orchestra.
 Andreae's tenure featured the first family concerts by the orchestra, beginning in 1928.
-In 1947, the city of Zürich formalised performances of concerts for young people by the orchestra, as part of the agreements for city funding and subsidy of the orchestra.
+In 1947, the city of Zurich formalised performances of concerts for young people by the orchestra, as part of the agreements for city funding and subsidy of the orchestra.
 More recently, during the chief conductorship of David Zinman, the orchestra established its "tonhalleLATE" series of late-evening concerts that combine shorter-length symphonic concerts with socializing afterwards to electronic music.

 In the interregnum between the chief conductorships of Hiroshi Wakasugi and David Zinman, Claus Peter Flor served as principal guest conductor from 1991 to 1995.
 Zinman became chief conductor in 1995, and remained in the post until July 2014, the orchestra's longest serving chief conductor since Andreae.
 The orchestra made its debut at The Proms in September 2003 with Zinman, and his final concert as chief conductor was a July 2014 Proms appearance.
 During his tenure, Zinman introduced elements of historically informed performance into the orchestra's playing style and greatly expanded their recording presence.

 In October 2012, the orchestra named Lionel Bringuier as its next chief conductor, as of the 2014–2015 season, with an initial contract of four years.
 Concurrent with the advent of Bringuier as chief conductor in the 2014–2015 season, Esa-Pekka Salonen served in the newly created post of Creative Chair of the orchestra.
 Bringuier concluded his tenure at the end of the 2017–2018 season.

 In May 2017, the orchestra announced the appointment of Paavo Järvi as its next chief conductor, effective with the 2019–2020 season, with an initial contract of five years.
 Järvi had first guest-conducted the Tonhalle Orchestra in 2009, and returned in December 2016.
 In December 2022, the orchestra announced an extension of Järvi's contract as its chief conductor through the 2028–2029 season.
 The current Intendantin (executive and artistic director) of the orchestra is Ilona Schmiel, currently contracted to the orchestra through the 2028–2029 season.